Medical PhotographyGDPRData ProtectionPatient Privacy

 In 2023, the UK's Information Commissioner's Office (ICO) found that 26 staff members at NHS Lanarkshire shared patient data on WhatsApp over 500 times between April 2020 and April 2022.
 The data included names, phone numbers, addresses, and clinical images.
 A non-staff member was accidentally added to the group, resulting in unauthorised access to personal information.

-Ireland's Health Service Executive recorded 624 data protection breaches in 2024, including incidents where patient images were "inadvertently" shared in private WhatsApp groups.
-At St. Camillus Hospital in Limerick, "images and health data of service users were shared in a private WhatsApp group."
-In Sligo/Leitrim, a service user's images were accidentally shared in a WhatsApp group.
+Ireland's Health Service Executive recorded 624 data protection breaches in 2024.
+The HSE's own reporting documented incidents where patient images were shared in private WhatsApp groups.
+At St. Camillus Hospital in Limerick, images and health data of patients were shared in a private WhatsApp group.
+In Sligo/Leitrim, a patient's images were accidentally shared in a WhatsApp group with an unintended recipient.

 A retrospective analysis of 3,340 WhatsApp messages among a team of 20 doctors at a South African district hospital found that non-anonymised patient identifiers appeared in 3.3% of messages.
 More significantly, the likelihood of sharing patient identifiers was five times higher in shared images than in text messages (odds ratio 5.1).
-Images, by their nature, carry more identifying information than text — making them the riskiest content to share on unsecured platforms.
+Images carry more identifying information than text by their nature — making them the highest-risk content to share on uncontrolled platforms.

-Beyond the regulatory violations, there are practical problems that affect the quality of clinical collaboration.
+Beyond the data protection failures, there are practical problems that affect the quality of clinical collaboration.

 Problem 1: No Version Control or Context